PabloCatalan/pablocatalan.github.io/index.md

 ---
-layout: default
+layout: page
+title: Home
+permalink: /
 ---

-  # What is a biologist that likes maths?
+What is a biologist that likes maths?

 This is my attempt to do a professional webpage.